movementlabsxyz/hyperplane/simulator/README.md

 The simulator generates results in the `simulator/results` directory.
 To visualize these results:

 1. Install Python dependencies:

 ```bash
 pip3 install -r simulator/scripts/requirements.txt
 ```

 2. Run the visualization script:

 ```bash
 python3 simulator/scripts/plot_results.py
 ```

+## Configuration

+The simulator can be configured through the `config.toml` file.
+Here are the available parameters: